ethyca/fides/docs/fides/docs/getting-started/generate_resources.md

-# Generating Resources
+# Generate and Maintain Resources

-As an alternative to manually creating resource files like in our [tutorial](../tutorial/dataset.md), it is possible to generate these files using the `generate` CLI command.
-The CLI will connect to a given resource and automatically generate a non-annotated resource YAML file in the specified location.

-Once you have created your resources you will need to keep them up to date.
-The `scan` command is available to compare your resources and what is defined in your fidesctl server or resource files.
-The command will exit in error if a coverage threshold is not met.
+When using the CLI, the `generate` command can connect to a database and automatically generate a resource YAML file based on the database schema.
+The `scan` command is available to compare your resources and what is defined in your Fides server or resource files.

-The `scan` and `generate` commands work best when used in tandem as they follow an expected resource format.
-The fidesctl format must be followed in order to be able to track coverage.
+The `scan` and `generate` commands work best when used in tandem, as they follow an expected resource format.
+The Fides format must be followed in order to be able to track coverage.

-## Working With a Database

-The `generate` command can connect to a database and automatically generate resource YAML file based on the database schema.

 ### Providing Credentials